 There are many different types of protected activities one can engage in at work – the list above hardly scratches the surface.
 The main takeaway, though, is that there are certain things employees can do and be legally protected against retaliation from their employers.

-Here’s a short list of some possible signs of retaliation:
+Here’s a short list of some possible workplace retaliation examples:

 - Passed over for promotion